 Buddha was born approximately 400 BCE in the district of Lumbini, which is now modern-day Nepal, close to the Indian border.
 He was brought up in a palace with all the comforts and luxuries possible.
 Growing up a young noble prince, it is said his father sought to shield the young prince Siddhartha from the pain and suffering of the world.
 It is said his father had a premonition that Siddhartha would once renounce the world.

 However, at one point in his early adult life, Siddhartha sought to find a greater meaning to life.
 In disguise, he left the Palace and wandered around the Kingdom.
 Here, Siddhartha came across different people suffering from old age and illness and witnessed death.
 This showed him the transitory nature of life, which had a great impact on him.
 As a consequence, Siddhartha resolved to seek a deeper meaning of life.

 In his intense quest for enlightenment, the Buddha fasted excessively so his body wasted away; however, despite his great efforts enlightenment still remained a far cry.
 At one point, a passing women gave him some food to eat and the Buddha realised it was a mistake to seek enlightenment by torturing the body.
 He regained his strength and resolved to follow a ‘middle path’ of avoiding excesses of fasting and feasting.

-For many years, the Buddha travelled around India, especially around the Ganges plain and in Nepal, teaching his philosophy of liberation.
+For many years, Buddha travelled around India, especially around the Ganges plain and in Nepal, teaching his philosophy of liberation.
 His teachings were transmitted orally and not written down until many years after his death.